Metal Gear Solid: Portable Ops: Soundtrack

 The musical score of Portable Ops was composed by Norihiko Hibino, Takahiro Izutani, Yoshitaka Suzuki, Kazuma Jinnouchi, Nobuko Toda and Akihiro Honda.
 The ending theme ("Calling To The Night") was composed by Akihiro Honda and arranged by Norihiko Hibino and Akihiro Honda, with vocals by Natasha Farrow and lyrics by Nobuko Toda.
 "Calling to the Night" was later featured in Metal Gear Solid 4: Guns of the Patriots as an iPod track, and Nintendo's Super Smash Bros.
 Brawl as one of the songs played on the Shadow Moses Island stage.
 The song was used in Metal Gear Solid: Peace Walker as a playable in-game track via the Walkman tool.
 The soundtrack was first released in Japan on December 20, 2006.

+Reception

-ReceptionMetal Gear Solid: Portable Ops received positive reviews.
+Metal Gear Solid: Portable Ops received positive reviews.
 The game scored an average of 86.95% based on 43 reviews on GameRankings and an 87/100 based on 54 reviews on Metacritic.
 IGN and GameSpot in particular both awarded the game 9 out of 10.
+GameTrailers gave the game a 8.3, saying "It simply tries to do too much with too little, and while not a deal-breaker, it definitely makes the experience a lot less fun than it could be."

 The game sold 230,321 copies after two weeks on sale in Japan.